Average Rent Prices in Palm Bay

 What's the most common mistake people make with rent prices in Palm Bay?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Palm Bay where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Palm Bay where prices are already elevated.

 Is the Florida state average different from Palm Bay's?

-How much does rent prices cost in Palm Bay?
+How much does rent cost in Palm Bay?

 How does Palm Bay compare to other south cities?

-Among southern cities in our database, Palm Bay ranks as one of the more affordable options for rent prices.
+Among southern cities in our database, Palm Bay ranks on the higher end for rent prices.
 Nearby alternatives include Orlando and Lakeland.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Palm Bay?